We serve immigration clients nationwide. Contact Us to schedule a consultation with one of our lawyers today.

 The second category details the dates for filing family-sponsored visa applications.
 This chart reflects the dates and the timeframes that justify filing for an application.
 For example, if a person is in the United States and files for an adjustment of status, their case is one where the visa is only available for someone who filed June 1, 1997.
 However, the same person from Mexico could file and start their process even if their priority date says July 15, 1998 or earlier.

-When filing for a family preference visa, an applicant should check the Visa Bulletin on a monthly basis because the dates of availability may shift by months or even years in some instances.
+When filing for this type of visa, an applicant should check the Visa Bulletins for Oak Brook Family Preference Visas on a monthly basis because the dates of availability may shift by months or even years in some instances.
 Furthermore, these dates are available on a first-come, first-serve basis, as well as a quota per year.
 To keep up on these changes and work toward a successful visa, it is important to keep up-to-date on this list.

 Lead Counsel Rated